csound/manual/docs/opcodes/trighold.md

 category:Signal Modifiers:Standard Filters:Control
 -->
 # trighold
-Timed trigger, holds a value for a given time
+Timed trigger, holds a value for a given time.

 Plugin opcode in scugens.